dave-andersen/cudapts/README.md

 For most systems, it should work to simply run:

 ```
-    cudapts <payment-address>
+    cudapts <payment-address> 0
 ```

 But if you have multiple GPUs or it doesn't work, you might have to specify cudaDevice or shamode.

-You should expect to see anywhere from 200 c/m up to over 1000c/m on high-end dual-core devices.
+You should expect to see anywhere from 200 c/m up to over 1800c/m on high-end dual-core devices.

 Build notes:
 You must install:
  - libboost
- - yasm
  - nvcc and the nvidia libraries

 You must have nvcc in your path, and the nvidia libraries in your